The Climate Change – HAB Link

 Fish Fry Lake where I live, and dozens of lakes in northern Wisconsin, like Kiss Lake, Joy Lake, and Chippewa Flowage, they’ve all shown me this.
 It’s like a classroom where the teacher, nature, can be a hard ass, but we end up loving her!
 Because she gives us beauty as long as we team with her.
 As long as we partner with her.
 As long as we act, and step into stewardship.

 If you have taken the trouble to read this, thank you.
 You are a cog in this wheel.
 You are vital, and only with you and our collective willingness to act can we succeed.
 Now is the time.
 Send us a message.
 Let us know where the pressure points are.
-Where will the HABs happen, and who is responsible for that water!
+Where will the HABs happen, and who is responsible for that water?
+Is it you?
 Reach out to us, and become part of a natural, chemical-free, sustainable solution!